Tunnel Collapses At Nuclear Facility Once Called 'An Underground Chernobyl Waiting To Happen'

 The damage has already happened.
 The way to deal with this going forward is simple......
 Tons and tons of pumped concrete.
 Keep pumping into the crater caused by collapse, until there is no longer a hole, then pump in more tons to create a 5ft slab over the top of the tunnel

-Site is an unholy mess (Score:3)
+Site is an unholy mess (Score:3, Interesting)

 Re: (Score:2)